getCUJO/QoOID/draft-olden-ippm-qoo.md

 At this point we have everything we need to calculate the quality of the application outcome.
 The QoO.
 There are 3 scenarios:

 1. The network meets all the requirements for perfection.
 There is a 100% chance that the application is not lagging because of the network
 2. The network does meet one of the criteria of uselessness, including bandwidth.
-There is a 0% chance that the application will work because of the network
+There is a 0% chance that the application will work well, and it's because of the network
 3. The network does not meet NRP but is not beyond NRPoU.

 1 and 2 require nothing more from the framework.
 For 3, we will now specify the calculation between to translate these distances to a 0 to 100 measure.
 We use the percentile pair where the measured latency is the closest to the NRPoU as the application is only as good as its weakest link.

 Mathematically:

- QoO = min(ML, NRP, NRPoU) = (1-(ML-NRP)/(NRPoU-NRP)) * 100
+ QoO = min_{i}(min(max((1-((ML-NRP)/(NRPoU-NRP))) * 100, 0), 100))

+Where

+ML = Measured Latency in percentiles and milliseconds \\
+NRP = Network Requirement for Perfection, defined as minimum throughput and percentiles and milliseconds\\
+NRPoU = Network Requirement Point of Uselessness in percentiles and milliseconds \\
+and i iterates over the list of percentiles and milliseconds

 Essentially, where on the relative distance between Network Requirement for Perfection (NRP) and Network Requirement Point of Uselessness (NRPoU) the Measured Latency (ML) lands, normalized to a percentage.

-Where:
-NRP is network requirements for perfection.
-With minimum throughput and with percentiles and milliseconds NRPoU is the points of uselessness.
-With percentiles and milliseconds i is the length of NRP / NRPoU latency per percentile requirements ML is Measured Latency in percentiles and milliseconds

 ## Example requirements and measured latency:
 NRP: 4 Mbps {99%, 250 ms},{99.9%, 350 ms}